The #1 Resource for MLM Legal Assistance

 D. Important Issues

-Although the inconsistencies among the states and federal law pose difficulties when designing a marketing plan, there are factors which both federal and state forums consider when conducting a pyramid analysis.
-Although these criteria are typically not specified by statute, they are taken into account because they provide evidence that the dangers posed by a pyramid scheme are mitigated.
+Although the inconsistencies among the states and federal law pose difficulties when designing a marketing plan, there are factors that both federal and state regulators consider when conducting a pyramid analysis.
+Although these criteria are typically not specified by statute, they are considered because they provide evidence that the dangers posed by a pyramid scheme are mitigated.

-1. Substantiatable Sales of Products to End Users
+Substantiatable Sales of Products (or Services) to End Users

 As discussed above, a program that compensates its participants for the mere act of recruiting or enrolling others into the program is a pyramid.
 Unscrupulous promoters have attempted to circumvent the traditional definition of a pyramid through a practice called “inventory loading.”
 Although participants in an inventory loading scenario are technically compensated for the sales of products, the sale is in actuality a subterfuge.

 Many multilevel marketing companies want to develop compensation programs under which distributors receive commissions based on the purchase and consumption of products by downline distributors rather than retail sales to third persons.
-This is a logical approach since one of the greatest deterrents to enrolling in a multilevel program stems from the general public reluctance to engage in sales.
-Indeed, the entire industry has been built almost entirely upon the personal consumption of products by distributors.
-Under a literal interpretation of the Koscot definition of a pyramid, personal consumption satisfies the second element of the test because distributors can be classified as “ultimate users” if they personally consume the products they purchase.
+This is a logical approach since one of the greatest deterrents to enrolling in a multilevel program stems from the general reluctance of most people to engage in sales.
+Historically, the entire MLM industry has been built almost entirely upon the personal consumption of products by distributors.
+Under a literal interpretation of the definition of a pyramid in Koscot, personal consumption satisfies the second element of the test because distributors can be classified as “ultimate users” if they personally consume or use the products or services that they purchase.
+Indeed, MLM companies have traditionally considered members of their sales force to also be customers and thus taken the position that so long as distributors were purchasing the products, they were “ultimate users” so their programs could not be pyramid schemes.

-We emphatically recommend that all MLM companies include a 90% (or higher) repurchase policy.
-Such a buy-back policy is probably the single best way to avert the “cookie-cutter” class-action lawsuits that have plagued direct selling companies during the last four years.
-(These lawsuits will be discussed below in Section VII, B.) Additionally, a repurchase policy should provide that commissions previously paid to upline Distributors will be “recaptured” or deducted from their respective future commission payments to further reduce the incentive for inventory loading.
+We emphatically recommend that all MLM companies include a 90% (or higher) repurchase policy in their agreements with their distributors.
+If included in the agreement, the repurchase policy should also provide that commissions previously paid to upline distributors will be “recaptured” or deducted from their respective future commission payments to further reduce the incentive for inventory loading.

 Return to Top of Page